Kealy

 Kealy lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and utilizing growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data) for areas not covered.
-Future population trends forecast a significant increase in the top quartile of Australia's non-metropolitan areas, with the Kealy (SA2) expected to increase by 436 persons to reach 2,450 people by 2041 based on aggregated SA2-level projections, reflecting an overall decrease of 16.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast.
+The suburb of Kealy is expected to grow by 438 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 16.9% in total over the 17 years.

 Frequently Asked Questions - Population